HZcohort/DiNetxify/docs/md/data_harm.md

 - **phenotype_data_path** – Path to your phenotype data file (CSV or TSV).
 - **column_names** – Dictionary mapping the required column names (`'Participant ID'`, `'Index date'`, `'End date'`, `'Sex'`, and depending on design `'Exposure'` and `'Match ID'`) to the corresponding column headers in your file.
 Include `'Exposure'` for cohort and matched cohort designs, and include `'Match ID'` only for matched cohorts.
 - **covariates** – List of additional covariate column names to load (if any).
 Use an empty list `[]` if there are none.
-The function will automatically detect each covariate’s type and process it appropriately (e.g., encode categorical variables).
+The function will automatically detect each covariate's type and process it appropriately (e.g., encode categorical variables).
 For continuous covariates, any rows with missing values will be dropped; for categorical covariates, missing values will be categorized as "NA".

 **Optional parameters:**